-Patellofemoral joint pain is a common cause of knee pain experienced by both young active people and the elderly.
-Patellofemoral joint pain is the clinical term for pain that is felt behind or around your kneecap.
-The patellofemoral joint is where your kneecap forms a joint with the lower end of your thigh bone (femur).
+Patellofemoral joint pain is a common cause of knee pain experienced by both active young adults and the elderly.
+Patellofemoral pain syndrome is the clinical term for pain that is felt behind or around your kneecap.
+The patellofemoral joint is the part of the body where your kneecap forms a joint with the lower end of your thigh bone.

-Patellofemoral joint pain is usually caused by excessive pressure on the patellofemoral joint due to poor kneecap alignment or tightness of the local soft tissue structures.
-Over time this affects the surface of the joint behind the kneecap.
-This condition can often be seen in those who participate in sports that involve jumping or running, and is often called “runners knee”.
-However, many other scenarios can also cause this type of pain.
+Patellofemoral pain is usually caused by excessive or increased pressure on the patellofemoral joint due to poor kneecap alignment or tightness of the local soft tissue structures.
+Over time this pressure affects the surface of the joint behind the kneecap.
+This condition can often be seen in those who participate in sports that involve jumping or running, and is often called “runner’s knee”.
+However, many other scenarios can also cause this type of patella pain.

-There are various causes of patellofemoral joint pain including but not limited to:
+There are various causes of this type of joint pain including:

 - Overuse of the knee joint